funnicus/rust-exercises/README.md

 On windows you can install it from here:  https://www.rust-lang.org/tools/install

-more about install here: https://doc.rust-lang.org/book/ch01-01-installation.html
+More about install here: https://doc.rust-lang.org/book/ch01-01-installation.html

-When installed, just type _cargo run_ on one of the project folders and something should happen!
+When installed, just type _cargo run_ on the shell on one of the project folders and something should happen!